-- 22. -(1) An e-money issuer may provide to end-users, directly or through agents, the following services- - (a) cash-in or cash-out; - (b) e-money funds transfer, whether to a customer of the same or a different e-money issuer; - (c) bulk transfers for payment of social benefits, salaries or similar items; - (d) automated bill payment services for the benefit of utility companies, schools, or government agencies; - (e) credit products only if the issuer is licensed under the Banking Act 1995; - (f) direct linkage between an account at a bank or non-bank deposit taking institution allowing for electronic transfers between a bank account and an e-money account; and - (g) any other services provided by the e money issuer approved by the Reserve Bank. - (2) Subject to subregulation (3), e-money issuers are permitted to process over the counter funds transfers.
+- 22.-(1) An e-money issuer may provide to end-users, directly or through agents, the following services- - (a) cash-in or cash-out; - (b) e-money funds transfer, whether to a customer of the same or a different e-money issuer; - (c) bulk transfers for payment of social benefits, salaries or similar items; - (d) automated bill payment services for the benefit of utility companies, schools, or Government agencies;

-- (3) E-money issuers must capture, store and preserve both the sender's and the recipient's information for a minimum of 7 years. - (4) All e-money transactions must be cleared and settled within the time frame specified in the rules of the Reserve Bank on the matter and must comply with the provisions on non-repudiation contained in the Act. - (5) Subject to approval by the Reserve Bank, e-money issuers may facilitate the purchase or servicing of certain financial products, including credit or insurance products, if offered in partnership with an institution otherwise licensed to offer such products and the identity of the product provider is disclosed to e-money customers.
+- (e) credit products only if the issuer is licensed under the Banking Act 1995; - (f) direct linkage between an account at a bank or non-bank deposit taking institution allowing for electronic transfers between a bank account and an e-money account; and - (g) any other services provided by the e-money issuer approved by the Reserve Bank. - (2) Subject to subregulation (3), e-money issuers are permitted to process over the counter funds transfers. - (3) E-money issuers must capture, store and preserve both the sender's and the recipient's records for a minimum of 7 years from the date of establishment of the record or the completion of the transaction to which the record relates, whichever is later. - (4) All e-money transactions must be cleared and settled within the time frame specified in the rules of the Reserve Bank on the matter and must comply with the provisions on non-repudiation contained in the Act. - (5) Subject to approval by the Reserve Bank, e-money issuers may facilitate the purchase or servicing of certain financial products, including credit or insurance products, if offered in partnership with an institution otherwise licensed to offer such products and the identity of the product provider is disclosed to e-money customers.